nus-cs2103-AY2324S1/tp/docs/UserGuide.md

    and enter the command `java -jar JobFindr.jar` to run the application.
 5. A GUI similar to the below should appear in a few seconds.
 Note that the app contains some sample data.<br><br>
    ![Ui](images/Ui.png)
-6. Type the command in the command box and press Enter to execute it.
-For example, typing **`help`** and pressing Enter will open the help window.<br>
-   Some example commands you can try:
-    * `list` : Lists all applications.
-    * `add c/Microsoft r/Software Engineer d/Nov 17 2023 1200 i/Technology s/Pending` :
-      Adds an application for the company named `Microsoft` to the Application Book.
-    * `delete 3` : Deletes the 3rd application shown in the current list.
-    * `clear` : Deletes all applications.
-    * `exit` : Exits the app.
+6. Get started on JobFindr with our guided [Quick Tutorial](#quick-tutorial) to learn the basics of using JobFindr in a few minutes.
-7. Refer to "[Key Information](#key-information)" below for details of each command.
+7. Refer to [Key Information](#key-information) below for details of each command.

 --------------------------------------------------------------------------------------------------------------------